Iscaraca/codetask-Go/README.md

-# Programming Tasks in Rust
+# Programming Tasks in Go

-This is a challenge to complete one programming task a day, but the catch is that I can only do it in Rust.
+This is a challenge to complete one programming task a day, but the catch is that I can only do it in Go.